codinglead/codinglead.github.io/_posts/2019-5-15-what-are-closures.md

 ## conclusion

-A closure is a function that uses variables declared by a parent function even when it is executed outside the scope it was created in.
+A closure is a function that can use variables declared around it even when it is executed outside the scope it was created in.